andrewkozinski/csc325project/README.md

 # Atlantis University Registration System Overview:

-#### This system provides functionality for students, professors, and administrators to manage course enrollments, grades, user accounts, and course information.
-It supports various user roles and provides features such as course enrollment, viewing grades, managing course information, user account management, two-factor authentication, and more.
+#### This program provides functionality for Students, Professors, and Administrators to manage course enrollments, grades, user accounts, and course information.
+It supports various user types and provides features such as course enrollment, viewing grades, managing course information, user account management, two-factor authentication, and more.
 ---
 ## Table of Contents
 1. **[Features](#features)**